aws/serverless-application-model/examples/2016-10-31/api_lambda_token_auth/README.md

 aws cloudformation deploy --template-file ./template.packaged.yaml --stack-name sam-example-api-lambda-token-auth --capabilities CAPABILITY_IAM
 ```

 Invoke the API's root endpoint `/` without an `Authorization` header to see the API respond with a 200.
-In the SAM template, we explicitly state `Authorizer: NONE` to make this a public/open endpoint (the Authorizer Lambda Function is not invoke).
+In the SAM template, we explicitly state `Authorizer: NONE` to make this a public/open endpoint (the Authorizer Lambda Function is not invoked).

 ```bash
 curl "$(aws cloudformation describe-stacks --stack-name sam-example-api-lambda-token-auth --query 'Stacks[].Outputs[?OutputKey==`ApiURL`].OutputValue' --output text)"
 ```

 Invoke the API's `/users` endpoint without an `Authorization` header to see a `401 {"message":"Unauthorized"}` response.
 Since we didn't specify an `Authorization` header, API Gateway didn't even attempt to invoke our Authorizer Lambda Function.
+If you specify a `ValidationExpression` on the Authorizer, it will also not invoke the Authorizer Lambda Function if the header was provided but does not match the pattern.

 ```bash
 curl "$(aws cloudformation describe-stacks --stack-name sam-example-api-lambda-token-auth --query 'Stacks[].Outputs[?OutputKey==`ApiURL`].OutputValue' --output text)users"